 Jennifer acknowledged that experience is the best teacher, in this video, and that it’s by making mistakes that we can learn to avoid them in the future.

 But imperfection is not the same thing as perpetuating bad habits or bad behaviors.
-Here are Jennifer’s list of 11 bad habits that project managers can fall into to put them in the running for “worst” project manager:
+Here is Jennifer’s list of 11 bad habits that project managers can fall into to put them in the running for “worst” project manager:

 - Playing favorites

 - Allowing favors